Energy In, Energy Out Lesson 2

 with your students.

-In a computer lab, encourage your students to experiment with the
+- In a computer lab, encourage your students to experiment with the In-and-Out-O-Meter.

 Reflection